benmuth/benmuth.github.io/pages/about.md

 {:title "About"}

 %%%
-I'm a self taught programmer who's driven by a ceaseless curiosity to understand more about how these machines and systems which underlie daily life work.
+I'm a self taught programmer who's driven by a curiosity to understand more about how these machines and systems which underlie daily life work.

 I'm most compelled by the engineering side of software design; the part that forces you to carefully consider goals and trade-offs, and requires deep domain knowledge to correctly make tricky technical decisions.